First Responders: Being a Hero Carries a Heavy Cost – There is Support Available Just for Them

 - Avoid or limit caffeine and use of alcohol

 Though some emergency-response organizations are developing tools and methods to train their employees on trauma ahead of time, most institutional support for emergency workers comes after a mass disaster.
-Because there’s something of a stoic culture among first responders, this makes it more difficult for many to reach out for the help they need.
+In addition, because there’s something of a stoic culture among first responders, it is more difficult for many to reach out for the help they need.

-- Another reason some first responders might not self-report is, perhaps, a legitimate fear that if they report mental health issues, they will be stigmatized and not be allowed to return to the field.
+- Another reason some first responders might not self-report is, perhaps, a legitimate fear that they will be stigmatized and not be allowed to return to the field if they report mental health issues.

 There are some signs that this social dam is breaking, though.
-Several states, including Idaho, Oregon and Oklahoma, have passed or are working to push legislation through that will make it easier for first responders to get coverage for PTSD and other mental health related issues.
+Several states, including Idaho, Oregon, and Oklahoma, have passed or are working to push legislation to make it easier for first responders to cover PTSD and other mental health-related issues.

 Without the good health and wellbeing of emergency workers, society will be much worse off.
-Making sure that first responders feel supported and understand that there are resources for any mental health issues they might experience should be front and center of the nation’s public discourse.
+They are making sure that first responders feel supported and understand that resources for any mental health issues they might experience should be front and center of the nation’s public discourse.